1945 Half Dollar Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 The Easy Way to Know Your 1945 Half Dollar Value

 Your 1945 half dollar’s value depends on several key factors.
-Check the mint mark location—it appears on the reverse side and affects worth considerably.
+First, check the mint mark on the reverse beneath the pine branch — a “D” or “S” raises value in high grades, while a blank space indicates Philadelphia.

 1945 Half Dollar Value Guides

-These coins witnessed America’s transition from a wartime economy to peacetime and hold significant historical importance and collectible value.
-The production quantities and survival rates vary among different mints, affecting the market value of each version.
+These coins witnessed America’s transition from wartime economy to peacetime prosperity and hold both historical importance and growing collectible value.
+Grade and strike quality — not just mint mark — are the primary drivers of market price.

 1945 No Mint Mark Half Dollar Value